Max Online: 418 @ 07/02/12 07:29 AM

 The VA is only a few miles from Uncle Saul Castro and Aunt Karen, the forever-young, 'cool,' aunt and uncle of my childhood.
 The VA encouraged me to contact them, but by the time they arrived I had already handled my logistics so the contact was unnecessary.

 Upon arriving they do not realize how much I already know.
-As they sit down I realize who they are, her that same friendless woman who talks of her artwork, spirituality, and real estate license as if she were a teacher or great example; him with that effective sense of humor laden in everything he says, same as Billy, Willahford, and Royal, making one assume his popularity but really he lacks close friendships.
-He and Karen met each other and claimed it was love at first sight when really they recognized they could take advantage of each other.
+As they sit down I realize who they are, her that same friendless woman who talks of her artwork, spirituality, and real estate license as if she were a teacher or great example while she keeps violent secrets; him with that effective sense of humor laden in everything he says, same as Billy, Willahford, and Royal, making one assume his popularity but really he lacks close friendships.
+He and Karen met each other and claimed it was love at first sight when really they recognized they could take advantage of each other, their stories fit so well they felt relief.
 I wonder how the Castro curse has been avoided by me while landing so squarely on my closest friends.
 Meanwhile Uncle Saul and Aunt Karen's speech drips with the all-knowing Grace's storytelling.

 “You're both exactly the same,” I say to them in the private meeting room -- which is doubly true, they really do look the same.